Oakfield Lodge School – Management Committee

 The Management Committee fulfils the same role as a governing board.
 It has a strategic role setting out and monitoring the aims and objectives of the unit to ensure children are safe, have their needs met and receive a good standard of education.

-Full list of Management Committee members and individual pen portraits
+Management Committee individual pen portraits

 Having gained a degree in Japanese, French and Business Studies; I qualified as a teacher in 2001.
 I spent thirteen years teaching in mainstream education, seven of them as a senior leader for behaviour, inclusion and SEND.
 Most recently I spent four years working in two local authorities, managing a variety of teams who support vulnerable learners.
 I have also been a school governor in two local primary schools.
 As a mum of three I lead a very busy life.
 I enjoy long walks with my dog, especially in the lake district.
 I’m an avid theatre goer and enjoy reading when I have the time.